quinncerino/quinncerino/README.md

 ## hello! 🫶

-- ☁️ My name is Quinn Cerino.
+- 🌷 My name is Quinn Cerino
-- 🎧 I'm a freshman computer science major at East Carolina University.
+- 👾 I'm a freshman computer science major at East Carolina University
-- 💡 I’m currently learning/working with C++ and Python.
+- ⚡️ I’m currently learning/working with C++ and Python